-The curriculum is aligned to the schools and the Group's guiding statements.
+The curriculum is aligned to the school's and the Group's guiding statements.

-At Oryx International School (OIS) we aim to be a vibrant and challenging school which opens the minds and hearts of our students.
-Our objective is to guide and encourage our students to develop and progress morally, academically, pastorally and communally, enabling them to take their place in society as responsible global citizens.
+At Britannica, we aim to be a vibrant and challenging school which opens the minds and hearts of our students.
+Our objective is to guide and encourage our students to develop and progress spiritually, academically, pastorally and communally, enabling them to take their place in society as responsible global citizens.

-Every student is encouraged to strive for excellence/success whether that is in mathematics, languages, science, sport or the performing and creative arts.
-Our students begin by following the EYFS, leading into a curriculum which is based on the English National Curriculum at Key Stages 1, 2, 3, 4 & 5.
+Every student is encouraged to strive for excellence whether that is in mathematics, languages, science, sport or the performing and creative arts.
+Our students begin by following the EYFS, leading into a curriculum which is based on the English National Curriculum at Key Stages 1, 2, 3 4 and 5

-The curriculum aims to provide all students with experience in the following areas of learning:
+The curriculum aims to provide all students with experience in the following areas of learning